Biz Stream

-Biz Stream is a weekly business news programme aired on NHK's international broadcasting service NHK World-Japan, hosted by Shaula Vogue and Raja Pradhan.
+Biz Stream is a weekly business news programme aired on NHK's international broadcasting service NHK World-Japan, hosted by Shaula Vogue and Gene otanei.
 It premiered 7 April 2018; it airs three times a month, on weekends, with an extra repeat on Wednesday early mornings (JST).

 The programme usually enters hiatus from late April to early May (Golden Week), in late summer, and from mid-December to mid-January.
 Due to the COVID-19 pandemic in Japan, the programme entered a five-week hiatus, starting 18 April 2020 and ending 23 May 2020.

 Biz Stream aired its 100th episode on 15 May 2021.

 Format

 Biz Stream is an "upbeat business programme" dealing with the top business stories and "the latest innovations" from Japan and elsewhere.
 Every episode includes analysis by an expert guest and starts with a review of the main business headlines of the week.